 - 1. WM interposes FIFOs ("first in, first out queues") between the register set and the memory.
 Load and store instructions are operations on these FIFOs. - 2.
 In most machines, memory reads and writes require specifying two quantities: a register name and a memory address -- e.g., "load the contents of location 42 into register 13".
-In WM, by contrast, loads and stores specify only an address, because - a load is a request to enqueue data from memory into an input FIFO, and - a store is a request to dequeue data from an output FIFO and store it to memory.
+In WM, by contrast, loads and stores specify only an address, because - a load is a request to enqueue data from memory into an input FIFO for register 0, and - a store is a request to dequeue data from an output FIFO for register 0 and store it to memory.